From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Standard Cube Category

 Composition is composition of graph morphisms. \end{definition}

 The category $\graphcube$ has more morphisms than $\shcubeop$.
 One example would be the morphism in $\graphhom{\cube 2}{\cube 1}$ which maps the three nodes $00$, $01$, $10$ all to $0$ and $11$ to $1$.
 Another example is the morphism which maps $00$ to $0$, and $01$, $10$, $11$ all to $1$.
 Both of these morphisms do not have analogues in $\shcubeop$.
 In other words, $\graphcube$ has \emph{connections}.
-We do not want these since the category $\shcubeop$ that we are trying to find alternative definitions for does not have them.
-In order to remedy this, we refine the definition of the morphisms in $\graphcube$.
+Since, in the current paper, we are looking for alternative definitions of the category $\shcubeop$, we refine the definition of the morphisms in $\graphcube$ to resolve the mismatch.
 Let us formulate the following auxiliary definitions.

-\begin{definition}[free preorder of a graph] For a given graph $G = (V,E)$, we write $G^* = (V, E^*)$ for the free preorder generated by it. $G^*$ has $V$ as objects and, for $v,u : V$, we have $v \leqslant u$ if there is a chain of edges starting in $v$ and ending in $u$.
+\begin{definition}[free preorder on a graph]~ For a given graph $G = (V,E)$, we write $G^* = (V, E^*)$ for the free preorder generated by it. $G^*$ has $V$ as objects and, for $v,u : V$, we have $v \leqslant u$ if there is a chain of edges starting in $v$ and ending in $u$.

-When taking about nodes in $G$, we borrow the notions of \emph{meet} (product) and \emph{join} (coproduct) from preorders.
+When talking about nodes in $G$, we borrow the notions of \emph{meet} (product) and \emph{join} (coproduct) from preorders.
 If they exist in $G^*$, we write them as $v \meet u$ and $v \join u$. \end{definition}

 It is easy to see that, in the case of $\cube n$, all meets and joins exist and can be calculated directly: From the programming perspective, they correspond to the bitwise operators $'\texttt{\&}'$ and $'\texttt{|}'$.
 Thus, when talking about $\cube n$, we can view $\meet$ and $\join$ as actual functions calculating the binary meet and join: